Electrical safety at home: 37 things you can do to protect your home

 How can you ensure electrical safety at home?
 Basic checks for electrical safety

-Most of what we’ve included above is basic common sense.
-So get into the habit of carrying out regular basic safety checks.
+Get into the habit of carrying out regular basic safety checks.
 You needn’t be an electrician to do this.
 Look for frayed or damaged wires, and scorched or broken sockets.
 Also look out for cables – are they a trip hazard, or in danger of getting damaged?
 Are they near water, or by an appliance that gives off heat?
 Could little hands (or paws!) interfere with them?
-Use common sense to keep hazards at bay.

 Electrical home safety checklist